 We’ve all heard about the amount of sugar in Coca-Cola, but it’s not just the sugar we should be worrying about.

 The pH of Coca-Cola measures just ONE notch above the acidity of battery acid.
 It is so acidic that Police in America has also been known to use Coca-cola to clean the pavements and roads after shootings and stabbings to wash away the blood.
-And we’re drinking this stuff?
+And we’re drinking this stuff on the daily?